vfrenkel/optimal_gathering/README.txt

-Setup instructions (FOR LINUX SYSTEMS, should work the same on mac though..):
+Setup instructions (tested on a linux system, should work for others without much modification):

 1. untar the python-geocoder library by running: tar -zxf python-geocoder-0.2.tar.gz